 Trail to the Ink Pots

 If you are looking for a longer hike and some more solitude than the canyon, you could try the trail beyond the Upper Falls to the Ink Pots.
 The Ink Pots are seven pools of green coloured mineral springs located in an open meadow about 3 kilometres on from the Upper Falls.

 Getting to Johnston Canyon

-Johnston Canyon is located 25 kilometers (around 30 minutes’ drive) from the town of Banff and 33 kilometers from Lake Louise on the Bow Valley Highway.
+Johnston Canyon is located 25 kilometres (around 30 minutes’ drive) from the town of Banff and 33 kilometres from Lake Louise on the Bow Valley Highway.

 The hiking trail starts at the northern end of the parking lot, right behind Johnston Canyon Lodge.